Just because there are numerous dog breeds out there, it does not mean they are all perfectly suited for every dog owner.

 As with most pets, this breed requires a significant amount of activity, mental stimulation and a quality diet to have an opportunity to live a potentially full and healthy life.

-A large aspect of being a responsible dog owner has to do with being very responsive to your dog’s feelings and its behaviour.
+A large aspect of being a responsible dog owner has to do with being very responsive to your dog’s feelings and behavior.

 Once you take the time to properly learn your pet, you can get a feel for how it is doing and if something may be out of whack.